 Actively participate in learning opportunities for professional growth and self- improvement.

 Bachelor's degree or equivalent experience

 3-5 years of proven experience in recruiting and mobilizing volunteers to achieve goals

 Peer-to-peer fundraising experience or equivalent sales background preferred

 Confident, goal-oriented, positive self-starter able to work independently with limited supervision and collaboratively with internal and external partners

 Demonstrated ability to form and develop corporate relationships and partnerships

-Ability and willingness to work occasional evenings and weekends as needed for the job
+Ability and willingness to work evenings and weekends as required for the job

 Employees working 24 hours/week or more are eligible for a comprehensive benefits package, including medical, dental, vision, flex accounts, short and long-term disability, life insurance, long term care insurance, tuition reimbursement, generous Paid Time Off, 12 annual holidays and Paid Family Leave, as well as an annual Cultural & Heritage Day and Volunteer Day of their choosing.
 They are also eligible for our gold standard 401(k) retirement plan.

 Full time employees (37.5 hours/week), will enjoy all of the above plus an annual School Visitation Day and an Elder Care Facility Day of their choosing.